-New York State allocates doses to popup vaccination efforts and provides each popup location with a "Community Vaccination Kit" that includes all necessary PPE, supplies, and IT infrastructure for their clinic.
+New York State allocates doses to pop-up vaccination efforts and provides each pop-up location with a "Community Vaccination Kit" that includes all necessary PPE, supplies, and IT infrastructure for their clinic.

-Popup locations are chosen based on a range of factors surrounding vaccine equity andfairness, including but not limited to the Social Vulnerability Index (SVI).
+Pop-up locations are chosen based on a range of factors surrounding vaccine equity and fairness, including but not limited to the Social Vulnerability Index (SVI).

-As of December 17, 2021, we have administered popup vaccination sites across New York's 10 regional economic development areas, including:
+As of February 12, 2022, we have established 1007pop-up vaccination sites across New York's 10 regional economic development areas, including: